BelaPlatform/bela_newBlog/docs/_posts/2021-03-15-snarky-puppy-grammy-award.markdown

 # Snarky Puppy

 Eventually I made two prototypes for Snarky Puppy and sent them to the Pori Jazz Festival in Finland, where they were slated to perform.
 Seeing the pictures and videos of the BenderBox in action was very very cool.
+See it in action in this clip at around 1 minute 11 seconds:

 {% include youtube.html youtube="-Ww6BVe4acE?t=59" %}